appliedgrg/flm/README.md

-# Seismic Line Mapper (SLM): A tool for enhanced delineation and attribution of linear disturbances in forests
+# Seismic Line Mapper (SLM)
+## A tool for enhanced delineation and attribution of linear disturbances in forests

 *Copyright (C) 2019  Applied Geospatial Research Group*